 AI & ML

 The performance of the new 16-core Neural Engine on the A15 Bionic has improved significantly, and it now has a top speed of 15.8 TOPS.
 It’s not a tiny amount, but when you compare Apple’s AI and ML prowess to Samsung’s, the figure bears little resemblance.
-The Exynos 2100 can accomplish 26 TOPS without breaking a sweat because of its AI Engine, Triple-core NPU, and DSP.
+The Exynos 2100 can accomplish 26 TOPS without sweat because of its AI Engine, Triple-core NPU, and DSP.
 When it comes to AI and machine learning, the Exynos 2100 is clearly superior to the A15 Bionic.

 Modem and network support